| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 16:4 Many Preterists see this as referring to the Roman army

-1. polluting the rivers and lakes of Galilee with the blood of the thousands of Jews slaughtered (see Josephus, Wars of the Jews 3.10.9)
+1. polluting the rivers and lakes of Galilee with the blood of the thousands of slaughtered Jews (see Josephus, Wars of the Jews 3.10.9)

 2. poisoning the water sources of Jerusalem

-16:5 "the angel of the waters" This may reflect the intertestamental Jewish apocalyptic terminology of I Enoch 66:2.
-In Revelation there has been an angel in charge of the wind (Rev. 7:1) and an angel in charge of fire (Rev. 14:8), so it is not unusual to see an angel in charge of the water.
-Again, angelic mediation and activity are common in intertestamental apocalyptic literature.
+Again, angelic mediation and activity are common in intertestamental Jewish apocalyptic literature.
 We must interpret Revelation in light of its own genre, its own day, and not our modern western theological systems of eschatology!

 Special Topic: Apocalyptic Literature

 ▣ "Righteous are You" This is an allusion to Moses' song in Deut.
-32 (especially Rev. 16:5) or possibly Ps.
+32 or possibly Ps.
 119:137.

 Does this book primarily address

 1. the fall of Jerusalem in A.D.
-70 (chapters 1-12)
+70 (chapters 1-19 or possibly only 1-11)

 2. the fall of Rome in the fifth century (chapters 13-19)

-3. a future world ruler (i.e., the Second Coming)?
+3. a future world ruler (i.e. at the comsummation Coming)?

 16:6 This phrasing points directly to Jerusalem, who had killed God's prophets and His faithful followers throughout its history.
 This could fit Roman persecution but Jerusalem is a better fit (cf. 2 Chr.
 36:15-16; Matt.
 23:31-39; Luke 13:33-34; Acts 7:52).